Emergency Dentistry – Allen, TX

-Whether your dental emergency is the result of an injury or poor oral hygiene, you need to call our office right away.
+Whether your dental emergency is the result of an injury or poor oral hygiene, you need to call our dental office right away.
 Our team will do everything we can to get you on our schedule as soon as possible.
 Plus, we can provide tips for coping with your situation until you arrive.
 Below are just some of the potential dental emergencies and general guidelines for dealing with them for the best possible outcome.

 If you have persistent tooth pain even after flossing, the problem is most likely a cavity that has reached the pulp or nerve center of the tooth.
 In this case, you’ll need root canal therapy to get rid of the infected structure.
-Until you come to our office, you can take ibuprofen and use a cold compress to manage pain and swelling.
+Until you come to our dental office, you can take ibuprofen and use a cold compress to manage pain and swelling.

-If possible, collect the pieces of the tooth and bring them with you to our Allen office.
+If possible, collect the pieces of the tooth and bring them with you to our Allen dental office.
 The tooth may be sharp, but you can use dental wax to protect your soft tissues.
 Although we will make every effort to fix your tooth, if the damage extends below the gum line, we may need to extract it.

 Once you locate the tooth, pick it up by the crown, or the top part that you use to chew.
 Don’t touch the root or tissue that may still be attached.
 After gently rinsing the tooth, attempt to put it back into the socket.
-Otherwise, store it in milk or saltwater, and bring it to our office within an hour.
+Otherwise, store it in milk or saltwater, and bring it to our dental office within an hour.

 Rinse both the restoration and your mouth with warm water and put the restoration back onto the tooth.
 Although you can use a dab of toothpaste or sugar-free gum to keep the restoration in place, these are just temporary solutions.
-You’ll still need to come to our office as soon as possible for a permanent fix.
+You’ll still need to come to our dental office as soon as possible for a permanent fix.